Injury Prevention Stone Meadows, MO

 Muscle Imbalance

 Muscle balance is crucial to maintaining healthy joints and preventing injury.
-Imbalance can result in overemphasis for one muscle group, causing it to perform actions it cannot do safely.
-It can also lead to poor posture, and the weaker set of muscles will be pushed past its limit, resulting in failure and a higher likelihood of injury.
-Injuries can be caused by insufficient muscle balance in relation to other muscle groups, such as having a strong hamstring and weak quadriceps, or within muscle groups, such as the four muscles in the rotator cuff not having proportionate strength.
-Symptoms include:
+Imbalance can lead to an overreliance on one muscle group, which may cause your body to force it to participate in an activity it shouldn’t.
+It also prevents you from having ideal posture, and the weaker set of muscles will be pushed past its limit, resulting in failure and a higher likelihood of injury.
+Muscle imbalance applies to inadequate muscle balance between muscle groups, such as having a strong chest and weak back, or in the same muscle group, such as an imbalance between the four muscles of the rotator cuff.
+Muscle imbalance can result in:

 Movement Dysfunction